What is TAFE and how is it different from university?

 What to know about university pathways

-RMIT offers both university and TAFE courses, and either can lead to personally and financially rewarding careers.
+RMIT offers both university and TAFE courses, and either option can lead to a personally and financially rewarding career.

 Story: Jacob Johnston